Donaldson Class

 Mrs Townsend - 1:1 support (Wednesday - Friday)

-The topic that we will be exploring this half term is 'Marvellous Me'.
+The topic that we will be exploring this half term is 'Let's Grow'.

 This topic will be explored throughout indoor and outdoor continuous provision.
 Through exciting activities, oral retelling, and story mapping, we are excited to see them develop their skills.
-A tour of our school, walking to church for the first time and exploring different types of jobs are just a few of the things we are looking forward too in this topic.
+Exploring the school grounds, walking to church for the Easter service, making observations and exploring different types of jobs are just a few of the things we are looking forward to in this topic.

 The children will continue to learn to read and write through the phonics programme Read, Write Inc with daily sessions and additional reading throughout the week.